Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Introduction

 \paragraph{Sharpness and well conditioning in statistical recovery} A series of works \cite{duchi2019solving,li2020nonconvex,charisopoulos2019composite,charisopoulos2021low} studied the local landscape of \emph{nonconvex} nonsmooth formulations in statistical recovery near the signal, particularly in low-rank matrix recovery.
-They showed that near the ground truth $X^\natural$, the natural loss function is sharp, and the local condition number (in terms of the Frobenius or Schatten-$2$ norm) does not depend on the dimension directly.
-Hence, they can apply off-the-shelf algorithms, such as subgradient and prox-linear methods \cite{davis2018subgradient,drusvyatskiy2019efficiency} to achieve quick convergence to $X^\natural$.
-Note that results of this type are local, and the algorithms require careful initialization to achieve provable guarantees.
-Moreover, because the matrix space in the nonconvex formulation is actually low-dimensional, the difference between the Schatten-$p$ norm for $p=1,2$ is insignificant.
-This fact results in simpler analyses of conditioning and algorithmic convergence due to the unique properties of inner products and their induced norms.
-Another subtlety is that the sharpness parameter in the nonconvex setting depends on the condition number of the signal matrix $X^\natural$ in addition to the RIP parameters.
-In contrast, the results here only depend on the RIP parameters.
+They showed that near a factored form of the ground truth $X^\natural$, the natural loss function is sharp, and the local condition number (in terms of the Frobenius or Schatten-$2$ norm) does not depend on the dimension directly.
+Hence, they can apply off-the-shelf algorithms, such as subgradient and prox-linear methods \cite{davis2018subgradient,drusvyatskiy2019efficiency} to achieve quick convergence to a factored form of $X^\natural$.
+Note that results of this type are local, and the algorithms require specific model knowledge to construct an appropriate initializer to achieve provable guarantees.
+In contrast, the methods developed here are convex optimization methods so they are not as sensitive to poor initialization.

 \paragraph{First-order methods for minimizing sharp functions} Early work in this area established linear convergence of the subgradient method (with appropriate step sizes) for $\mu$-sharp $L$-Lipschitz functions in the Euclidean norm \cite{eremin1965relaxation,polyak1969minimization,goffin1977convergence}.
-These methods and their proofs are adapted to the Euclidean norm and incur a \emph{polynomial dependence on the dimension} when applied to $\mu$-sharp $L$-Lipschitz functions in $\ell_1$ or Schatten-1 norms.
+These methods and their proofs are adapted to the Euclidean norm and incur a \emph{linear dependence on the dimension} when applied to $\mu$-sharp $L$-Lipschitz functions in $\ell_1$ or Schatten-1 norms.

 Similar guarantees can be derived as a consequence of restarting schemes.
 Perhaps the earliest work discussing restarting schemes is \cite{nemirovski1985optimal}, where a restarting scheme was developed for convex H\"older-smooth minimization in $\ell_p$ spaces.
 More recent work~\cite{yang2018rsg,roulet2017sharpness,roulet2015renegar,necoara2019linear} has used restarting schemes to accelerate variants of (sub)gradient descent in the presence of different growth conditions, e.g., a local guarantee of the form\footnote{Other forms of the necessary ``growth'' are possible in different settings.}